echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 * Password: 123

 ### Roles in the system
-1. Buyers
+1. **Buyers**
    1. Register and Login in the login-register page
    2. Can add products to his shopping cart
    3. Can view his cart
    4. Can make orders
    5. Can view his orders
-   6. Cannot add products to the site
+   6. Cannot add products to the shopping site
    7. Cannot manage products of the site
-2. Seller (Registered by Admin, Not allowed to be created by public register)
+2. **Seller** (**registered by Admin in the database, not allowed to be created by public register**)
-   1. Can add products
+   1. Can add products to the shopping site
    2. Can manage products
-   3. Can view orders made from his shop
+   3. Can view and manage orders made from his shop
    4. Can confirm orders
    5. **Cannot view his cart**
    6. Cannot make orders